-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Annual health checks were offered to patients aged over 75.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice was a part of the Everyone Counts Scheme, which focuses on patients aged over 75 years old.